cpsievert/zikar/README.md

 # zikar

 An R package for exploring publicly available Zika data.
-Currently it provides easy access to data in [this repository](https://github.com/cdcepi/zika).
+Currently, it provides easy access to data in [this repository](https://github.com/cdcepi/zika), and a shiny app to explore it.

 ## Installation